Autonio Price Hits $0.15 (NIOX)

 Autonio Coin Trading

-Autonio can be traded on the following cryptocurrency exchanges: .
-It is usually not presently possible to buy alternative cryptocurrencies such as Autonio directly using U.S. dollars.
-Investors seeking to trade Autonio should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Autonio using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Autonio directly using US dollars.
+Investors seeking to trade Autonio should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Autonio using one of the exchanges listed above.

 Receive News & Updates for Autonio Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Autonio and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.